Moravian Instruments Cx series of CMOS astronomical cameras are

 dark skin)

-But SIPS is capable to do much more than just camera and
+Still, SIPS is capable of doing much more than just camera and

-observatory control.
-Many tools for image calibration, 16 and
+observatory control; it offers many tools for image calibration,

 SIPS handles FITS files, supports image calibration and